shford/batch_scripts/README.md

 # batch_scripts
-A list of batch scripts I think are really useful that I wrote these myself.
+A list of batch scripts I think are really useful.